Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF, let the game determine Mutant Tanks' initial behavior.
 			// 1: ON, force Mutant Tanks to attack immediately.
 			"Aggressive Tanks"			"0"

+			// Survivors will be credited when damaging Mutant Tanks with fire.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Credit Igniters"			"1"

 			// (Versus modes only) The stasis mode of Mutant Tanks in competitive game modes.
 			// Note: Do not change this setting if you are unsure of how it works.